 Marc Chagall Stained Glass windows

-Marc Chagall lived for nearly one hundred years, 80 of which he had spent creating a fantastic world full of biblical legends, people and things around him.
+Noteworthy, Chagall lived for nearly one hundred years, and 80 of which he had spent creating a fantastic world full of biblical legends, people and things around him.
 It is a story interspersed with reality, past and present.
 Chagall charmed all with his beautiful poetic works, soft and fabulous images.
-Since the late 1950s, Chagall has made a lot of stained-glass windows for Catholic churches, Lutheran churches, synagogues and other public buildings in France, Italy, USA, Israel, Switzerland and the United Kingdom.
+Meanwhile, since the late 1950s, Chagall has made a lot of stained-glass windows for Catholic churches, Lutheran churches, synagogues and other public buildings in France, Italy, USA, Israel, Switzerland and the United Kingdom.

 Stained-glass windows of the church choir of St. Stephen, Germany.
-Chagall conceived stained glass windows as a symbol of reconciliation between the German and Jewish peoples
+By the way, Chagall conceived stained glass windows as a symbol of reconciliation between the German and Jewish peoples.

 The original stained glass windows, the works of Marc Chagall, are perhaps the most impressive part of the cathedral in Zurich Fraumuenster ..
 Five windows, the size of a meter wide and ten in length, strike with their radiant color – a bright, saturated, not customary for the eyes, it seems unearthly.
 As always, it is Chagall’s recognizable colors – deep blue, ruby red, emerald green, red.
 If you look at the spiral, you can read the history of Christianity, from the Old to the New Testament, from the window of the Prophet, further – window of the Law, then Jacob and Zion, the composition is finished with the window of Jesus.